 |Property Tax Exemptions||Property tax exemption on added home value from solar system 2|

 |Federal Solar Tax Credit||26% federal solar tax credit is available for home solar systems installed by December 31, 2020 3|

 **Customer’s ability to monetize rebates, incentives and tax credits depends on several factors, including, without limitation, continued state subsidization of these policies, the applicable Sunrun product type, and whether a customer purchases or leases a solar system from Sunrun.

-*We recommend contacting a tax professional to accurately determine the impact of the federal solar tax credit and local tax credits on your federal and state taxes.
+**We recommend contacting a tax professional to most accurately determine the impact of the solar Investment Tax Credit (ITC) on your federal taxes.